EvoCharge

 E09

-E09 displayed; charger does not respond to vehicle connection or start command.
+E09 is displayed; the charger does not respond to vehicle connection or start command.

 Internal Control Board Communication Error